atk4/book/en/core-features/objects.rst

 require you to call ``setController('Foo')`` if you need to change the default.
 This will be covered in the class's documentation.

+.. php:attr:: controller

+  Points to the associated controller.
+Although usually you can add multiple controllers inside your object (and they wouldn't complain), this property can be used for situations where only one controller is applicable or "default" controller is used.

 .. chaining